VedantC2307/ros2-mobile-sensor-bridge/README.md

 2. Access the web interface on your mobile device:
    - Open a browser on your mobile device and navigate to `https://<your_computer_ip>:4000`
    - Accept the self-signed certificate warning
-   - Grant permissions for camera, microphone, and AR features
+   - Grant permissions for camera, microphone, AR features, and motion/orientation (for IMU)
    - Select desired sensors and click "Start"

+   > **Note:** IMU sensor data is currently supported only on iOS devices (iPhone/iPad).
+The device must grant motion and orientation permissions for IMU data collection.

 ## ROS2 Topics